algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Functional specifications.md

 #### **8. Non Functional**
 1. Performance Requirements:

-    - Response Time: The input are very reactive and fast, immediately as the user initiate an action.
+    - Response Time: The input is very reactive and fast, immediately as the user initiate an action.
-    - Frame Rate: The game need a minimum frame rate of 60fps.
+    - Frame Rate: The game needs a minimum frame rate of 60fps.
-    - Loading Time: The game have to be very fast when loading a short time delay during loading and game starting.
+    - Loading Time: The game has to be very fast when loading a short time delay during loading and game starting.

 2. Compatibility:

-    - The game doesn't have any plateform or system preference, run smoothly on all system.
+    - The game doesn't have any platform or system preference, run smoothly on all system.

 3. Documentation:

-    - The functional and technical documents will be needed by developers to work out on the project.
+    - The functional and technical documents will be required by developers to work out on the project.
-    - A useful user manual provided for end user to have complete detail on how the game function and how to play it.
+    - A useful user manual provided for end user to enjoy complete detail on how the game function and how to play it.

 4. Performance on Low-End Systems:
     - The game should properly work on all type of system in terms of performance, whether high or low performance.

 #### **9. Evaluation criteria**
 - The game has to be entertaining as much as possible.
-- Evaluate the graphique visual Design and audio of the game.
+- Evaluate the graphic visual Design and audio of the game.
 - No crash detected during the gameplay session.
-- Resonnable level, No impossible level.
+- Reasonnable level, No impossible level.
 - New features added.
 - Speed of the Game.
 - All functionalities present and well presented.
-- The game have to satisfied those who are playing "User" nand the customer.
+- The game has to satisfy those who are playing "User" and the customer.
-- Robutness of the program.
+- Robustness of the program.

 #### **10. Conclusion**
-To conclude, the game have to be significant, entertaining, and presentable, and should be completed within 2 months.
+To conclude, the game has to be significant, entertaining, and presentable, and should be completed within 2 months.

 ### **References**
 Pacman Game: [Pacman](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiVy9nDq7WCAxVfTKQEHcjlCi8QFnoECBAQAQ&url=https%3A%2F%2Fwww.toupty.com%2Fjeupacman.html&usg=AOvVaw3lMU2cnWuQpaJqkbbFAaC9&opi=89978449)